EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Twilight framing underestimating Orbán's survival capabilities
+Twilight framing that underestimates Orbán's survival capacity

-Meloni's unspoken anxiety about her own European positioning
+Unspoken concern from Meloni about her own European positioning

 Discover how another country covers this same story.